LisaWachiuri/Developing-an-ethical-machine-learning-pipeline-to-classify-whether-individuals-earn-more-than-50K/README.md

 # Income classification with bias and fairness analysis.

-This predicts whether an individuals income is greater than $50K per year based in demographic and employment attributes.
+This project predicts whether an individuals income is greater than $50K per year based in demographic and employment attributes.
 Alongside model performance, the project includes a bias and fairness analysis to evaluate whether predictions were influenced by sensitive attiributes such as gender.

 The fairness evaluation uses metircs including **disparate impact, demographic parity** and **equal opportunity** to asssess whether the models behave differenty across gender groups